scferro/scferro.github.io/_projects/(05) ml_robot_sorting.md

 * `move_to_joints()`: Provides direct joint space control for predefined configurations like the home position
 * `create_collision_box()` and `remove_collision_box()`: Manage collision objects for blocks and workspace boundaries
 * `scan_block()`: Executes a two-stage scanning motion sequence, first moving to a hover position above the target block, then to a precise scanning pose.
 This function coordinates with the vision system to update marker information and block dimensions.
-* `grab_block()`: Implements a multi-stage grasping operation that approaches blocks safely through hover and grasp poses.
+* `grab_block()`: Implements a multi-stage grasping operation that approaches blocks through hover and grasp poses.
 This function manages gripper control and updates collision tracking to reflect attached objects.
 * `place_in_stack()`: Handles the complete block placement sequence, managing stack heights, creating new stacks when needed, and coordinating collision object updates.
 The function ensures smooth transitions and proper spacing between blocks.
 * `place_block()`: Executes the final placement operation with precise position control and gripper release sequencing.
 This function includes retreat motions and updates marker positions to maintain accurate workspace representation.